vrillusions/vim-buffing-wheel/readme.md

-# VIM Buffing Wheel

-`H` and `L` change buffers, like `:bprevious` and `:bnext`.
+`<space>` and `<backspace>` switch buffers, like `:bprevious` and `:bnext`.

-`X` deletes the current buffer, like `:bdelete`
+`X` deletes the current buffer, like `:bdelete`.

-After each of the above, the list of buffers is displayed at the bottom of the screen.
+After each of the above, a single-line list of buffers is displayed at the bottom of the screen.
 The current buffer is surrounded with `[]`.
 Modified buffers are appended a `+`.
+If the list doesn't fit on the screen, the extra parts are removed and "..." is displayed at the sides.

 ![Screenshot](https://raw.github.com/ngn/vim-buffing-wheel/master/screenshot.png)

-Note that no splits are created and the action is performed before showing the list of buffers.
-I find this more usable than the approach taken by the popular BufExplorer and MiniBufExplorer plugins.
+The line is printed using `:echo` (no `:split`-s are used) and will disappear on the next keystroke.

+See also the BufExplorer and MiniBufExplorer plugins.